Why Is My Child Suddenly Shy? What Parents Should Know - Baby Chick

 Shyness can arise after an episode or instance of anxiety (or having symptoms of panic).
 So, if your child has had a negative experience or been in a situation where they experience panic, they might develop shyness as an aftereffect.
 Shyness could be a silent sign that your child is stressed or worried, and it could explain why your previously confident kid is now a shy kid.3,4 This may also explain why shyness develops during significant life changes or stressful periods, like starting school or navigating new environments.1

 Is being shy bad?
-Well, yes, and no. There are challenges associated with being shy and benefits, but it comes down to perception and context.
+The answer depends on the situation.
+There are challenges associated with being shy and benefits, but it comes down to perception and context.
 In some cultures, confidence and being outspoken are seen as valuable, so shyness is seen as negative.
 However, in other cultures, shyness can be seen as being thoughtful, being a good listener, considering things before you speak or react, and leaving space or opportunities for others to have a turn.7

 Shyness itself isn’t an issue, but the behaviors that come with shyness (like avoidance or non-participation) could cause some problems.
 A shy kid might miss out on fun activities because they avoid going to new places, or they could miss out on important social activities, like attending school regularly, participating in the classroom, or playing with peers.
 Some research indicates that lack of classroom participation or difficulty asking teachers for support when struggling could negatively impact educational achievement.8 Children may also feel lonely or experience low self-esteem because they find it hard to make friends, join in, or practice new skills in front of other people if they fear being criticized or rejected.9